RubenCid35/rossete-rdf/README.md

 FLAGS:
-    -w, --clear      Delete the database if it was created while reading the databases -c, --close      If active; the files used are closed.
-    -d, --debug      Set the debug mode.
-It displays more information in the intermediarry parts -h, --help       Displays this message
+    -w, --clear      Delete the database if it was created while reading the databases -d, --debug      Set the debug mode.
+It displays more information in the intermediary parts -h, --help       Displays this message
     -V, --version    Prints version information